CAR T-cell therapy is a type of cellular therapy – a new, proven, leading-edge approach to immunotherapy available right here at the OSUCCC – James.

 The most severe side effect is cytokine release syndrome (CRS), which is a response to CAR T-cells attacking tumor cells and signaling to other immune cells to help.
 CRS can cause high fever and flu-like symptoms.
 Neurologic problems, including confusion, trouble finding words, tremors, trouble communicating and seizures also can happen and may be severe.

-The OSUCCC – James Intensive Care Unit and Emergency Department work collaboratively with the Cellular Therapy Program when patients need care in those areas.
+The OSUCCC – James Intensive Care Unity and The Wexner Medical Center Emergency Department work collaboratively with the Cellular Therapy Program when patient need care in those areas.

 Some patients may have low blood counts or weakened immune systems.
 Additionally, some patients may need blood transfusions until their blood counts return to normal after treatment.